joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 ## For wider community contributors 🍓

 Everyone can contribute to GitLab.
-In this project, we only accept contributions from wider community members to our [GitLab Elements Sketch file][elements-sketch] because merging binary files (such as Sketch files) is a manual process that can be very time-consuming.
+In this project, we only accept contributions from wider community members to our [pattern library][pattern-library-file] because merging binary files (such as Sketch files) is a manual process that can be very time-consuming.
 However, we do encourage design contributions/improvements to the [GitLab Community Edition](https://gitlab.com/gitlab-org/gitlab-ce) and [Enterprise Edition](https://gitlab.com/gitlab-org/gitlab-ee) projects.
 Feel free to create an issue on those project's issue trackers with your ideas.

-If you want to contribute text changes to the [GitLab Elements Sketch file][elements-sketch], please [create an issue](https://gitlab.com/gitlab-org/gitlab-design/issues/new) with your changes and mention _only one_ of the [designers who manage this project][contacts].
+If you want to contribute text changes to the [pattern library][pattern-library-file], please [create an issue](https://gitlab.com/gitlab-org/gitlab-design/issues/new) with your changes and mention _only one_ of the [designers who manage this project][contacts].

-For all other kinds of changes to the [GitLab Elements Sketch file][elements-sketch]:
+For all other kinds of changes to the [pattern library][pattern-library-file]:

 1. [Fork this project][fork-link] to your personal namespace.
 1. Navigate to the _Repository_ section of your fork and create a branch by clicking on the <kbd>+</kbd> button above the file explorer.